IVF Cycle Timeline: Your Team, Your Schedule and Your Options

 Consultation to Discuss the IVF Cycle Timeline

-Before you being treatment, you will meet with your reproductive endocrinologist.
+Before you begin treatment, you will meet with your reproductive endocrinologist.
 He or she will review your medical history, previous fertility treatments you may have had, any formal diagnosis for you or your partner and how many children you hope to have.
-Women will often have a transvaginal ultrasound..
+Women will often have a transvaginal ultrasound.
 The doctor will evaluate your uterus and ovaries and provide an idea of your follicle count (your follicle count correlates with the number of eggs you have).
-Then blood work will most likely be performed to get an idea of your ovarian reserve and will include FSH, estradiol, AMH (FSH and estradiol are usually measured on day 2 or 3 of your menstrual cycle).
-After the consultation your results will be reviewed and your doctor will put together a personalised IVF protocol for you and your partner.
+Then blood work will most likely be performed to get an idea of your ovarian reserve and will include the measure of hormones as FSH, oestradiol, AMH (FSH and oestradiol are usually measured on day 2 or 3 of your menstrual cycle).
+After the consultation your results will be reviewed, and your doctor will put together a personalised IVF protocol for you and your partner.

 Advocating for Yourself

 When planning your IVF treatment, you may ask questions about possible testing options.
-Preimplantation genetic screening (PGS) is an optional test that identifies chromosomal abnormalities before embryo transfer.
-The PGS test counts the chromosomes in each embryo making sure all the genetic material is there and nothing is missing.
+Preimplantation Genetic Testing for Aneuploidies (PGT-A) is an optional test that identifies chromosomal abnormalities before embryo transfer.
+The PGT-A counts the chromosomes in each embryo making sure all the genetic material is there and nothing is missing or extra.
 Another optional test called Endometrial Receptivity Analysis (ERA), can help establish the best day for embryo transfer.
-These tests are not appropriate for everyone.
-Ask your doctor to tell you more about the risks and potential benefits of these tests.
+Ask your doctor to tell you more about the potential benefits and risks of these tests.

 Implementing the IVF Cycle Timeline

-- Once your IVF protocol is determined (meaning which medications will be prescribed, etc.) you will meet with your IVF coordinator or a nurse at your clinic who will provide you with an estimated IVF Cycle timeline.
+- Once your IVF protocol is determined, you will meet with your IVF coordinator or a nurse at your clinic who will provide you with an estimated IVF Cycle timeline.

 - In some cases, if it fits with your specific protocol, your doctor may prescribe you birth control pills for the timing of your IVF Cycle.